ytakefuji/coin-weighing/README.md

 They are easily solved by an AI-based system.
 The goal of this repository is to demonstrate the latest approach with AI inference embedded without human intelligence.
 The Prolog program and Z3 programs are based on deductive method. prolog.pl and misc.pl are Prolog program.
-12coins_z3.py 24coins_z3.py are based on Z3 library.
+12coins_z3.py and 24coins_z3.py are based on Z3 library.

 To run prolog.pl, execute the following command:
 <pre>